This post contains affiliate links.

 Here is a video of one Power Wheels owner installing a radio to give you a general idea of what to expect.

-Ready-Made Custom Power Wheels Options to Consider
+Ready-Made Custom Options to Consider for power wheels

 Below, I've put together some of the top custom options for Power Wheels:

-- 12v Kids Ride-On Truck: This ride-on pickup truck features a two-person leather seat, a parent remote to control speed, an MP3 player with Bluetooth, a detailed finish.
+- 12v Kids Ride-On Truck: This ride-on pickup truck features a two-person leather seat, a parent remote to control speed, an MP3 player with Bluetooth, and a detailed finish.

-- Range Rover SUV Ride-On Car: This custom kid's SUV has a 12V charge, parental remote, LED lights, and an MP3 player, and custom black rims.
+- Range Rover SUV Ride-On Car: This custom kid's SUV has a 12V charge, parental remote, LED lights, an MP3 player, and custom black rims.

-- Ride-On Lamborghini: Your kid will really feel like they are in a luxury car with the butterfly doors and leather seats.
+- Ride-On Lamborghini: Your kid will really feel like they are in a luxury car with butterfly doors and leather seats.
 It also has LED lights and an AUX cord MP3 player.

-- Mercedes G Wagon: This ride-on car comes in three colors and sports a 4-wheel drive.
+- Mercedes G Wagon: This ride-on car comes in three colors and sports 4-wheel drive.
 It also has real leather seats and a working stereo for your kid to enjoy while they play.

 Made To Order Cars